 Her article explores the question of how might an understanding of models of disability and human rights inform the improvement of access at a neighbourhood scale?
 She argues that built environment practitioners must engage with users, with people with disability to inform their understanding of what makes (unintended) barriers to access and inclusion.
 Sadly, nearly forty years on from the Year of Persons with Disability we are still having this conversation – hence Mary Ann’s paper.There are links to related articles on the page.

-Ref: Jackson, M.A.
-Models of Disability and Human Rights: Informing the Improvement of Built Environment Accessibility for People with Disability at Neighborhood Scale?
+The title of the paper is, Models of Disability and Human Rights: Informing the Improvement of Built Environment Accessibility for People with Disability at Neighborhood Scale?
 It’s an open access article.
 You can download the full text.